Farm markets and stands are a staple in Sonoma County. Visitors to Santa Rosa have numerous ways to pick up fresh-off-the-farm produce and products.

 A family farm for more than 34 years, Tierra Vegetables grows everything from asparagus to zucchini.
 You can buy whatever their farm is growing, at the peak of quality and freshness, at the stand.
 The farm stand also offers its own farm-grown dried chilies and dried beans, wool products from their Shetland sheep, and culinary gifts.

-Open Tuesdays through Sundays, May through December, with a reduced schedule January to May.
+Open Tuesdays through Sundays, May through December; and Thursdays through Sundays January to May.
 Check their website for exact times.

 651 Airport Blvd., Santa Rosa, 707-544-6141.